 Kayak can also help with this.
 The site will show you “hacker fares” when available, and list them at the top of your search.
 When Kayak finds two one way tickets (to be purchased separately) it will bundle them so you see the total price, then direct you to the individual airlines’ sites.
 I recently scored a ticket from Denver to New Orleans on United Airlines for $99, and from New Orleans back to Denver on Frontier Airlines for $120.

 When my wanderlust first took over I stayed in a lot of hostels.
 These are great, abundant and cheap.
 However, my tastes have changed a bit, and I’ve found Vacation Rentals by Owner.
 There are loads of great houses, apartments, flats and condos to rent all over the world.
 I find these great for traveling in groups – a house with a couple of bedrooms, couch, full kitchen and walking distance to fun is perfect.
 Split the cost and you’re living large on the cheap!

 VRBO provides you with pictures of the property, rates, maps of the location and gets you in touch with the owner.
 Every property I’ve stayed in has been comfortable, clean and cozy, and the owners have been friendly and easy to work with.

 Traveling far?
 Make that extended flight fly by

 Nothing can be a buzzkill on a trip like having to sit on a plane for what feels like an endless amount of time.
 To help make the time pass farther, download some movies or shows onto your tablet – available from iTunes (for iOS) or the Google Play Store (Android).
-The best tablet traveling cases are the rugged OtterBox Defender Series – which include a kickstand to hold up your tablet for perfect viewing on your flight!
+The best case to keep your charge going while traveling around is the new OtterBox Resurgence Power case available now at OtterBox.com!

 If you’d like to chat about where to visit next, I have opinions on that, too.